The 8 best clear mascaras for subtly enhancing and lifting your natural lashes

 RRP: £5.99 | Brush type: Silicone

-First things first, the chunky silicone brush on this Barry M mascara was the largest in the selection I tried.
-I swept it through my lashes for natural definition, but also managed to create some of the best brushed-up bushy brows my face had ever seen.
+First of all, the chunky silicone brush on this Barry M mascara was by far the largest in the selection I put to the test for this guide.
+This mean that I swept it through my lashes for natural definition, but also managed to create some of the best brushed-up bushy brows my face had ever seen.
+So far, so good.

-However, the product really came into its own when I used it on shorter hairs and flyaway, frizzy hair, keeping them stuck down without looking greasy.
-It's worth noting I found this particular clear mascara did struggle to hold much product on the silicone brush, but for the price and respectable cruelty-free and vegan formula, this clear mascara is worthwhile buy.
+However, the product really came into its own when I used it on shorter hairs and flyaway, frizzy hair, keeping them stuck down without looking greasy from excessive residue.
+It is worth noting that I found this particular clear mascara did struggle to hold much product on the silicone brush, but for the price and respectable cruelty-free and vegan formula, this clear mascara is worthwhile buy.

 Reviewed by: Annie Milroy, Kenedee Fowler